Felix Hernandez pitches like The King, Mariners win in 10th on Omar Narvaez home run

 Now the Mariners are hoping there are a few more 80-grade players amid their stock of prospects, maybe a few who can take the gauntlet as their next franchise icons.

-Because their latest one might pitch his final game in Seattle once this month ends.
+Because their latest one might have pitched his final game in Seattle once this month ends.

 Notes